neilSchroeder/personal-projects/README.md

         A python program for quickly finding the shortest path between two points on a board with constraints using a directed breath first search.

     life:
-        A fairly simply python program which plays John Conway's Game of Life
+        A fairly simply python program which plays John Conway's Game of Life.

+    minesweeper:
+        A python program for solving minesweeper.

     find24:
         A python program for very quickly finding a combination of operations on 4 numbers such that the outcome is 24.